-- Establishing everyday routines for reading workshop - What does reading workshop look like, sound like? - What does independent reading look like, sound like? - Establishing what students do when they are finished with a book, task, etc. - Organizing and storing books - What is the shopping procedure for books?
+- Establishing everyday routines for reading workshop - What does reading workshop look like, sound like? - o What does independent reading look like, sound like? - Establishing what students do when they are finished with a book, task, etc. - Organizing and storing books - What is the shopping procedure for books?
 How often?
-What time of day? - Where are independent books kept? (e.g., book baggie, magazine file) - o How many books do students shop for? - Creating a "Tips For Choosing a Just Right Text" anchor chart - Modeling what independent reading looks, sounds, and feels like - Keeping reading logs to record reading volume and stamina - Introducing the reader's notebook and exploring ways to organize and use it - Read aloud section - Reading log and response section - Books I want to read section - o Me as a reader - o Strategies learned - Setting, recording reading goals - Monitoring progress towards reaching reading goals - · Reviewing comprehension strategies readers use and creating anchor chart - Defining inner conversation and develop an awareness of the inner conversation readers have as they read. - Monitor comprehension by listening to inner conversation
+What time of day? - Where are independent books kept? (e.g., book baggie, magazine file) - o How many books do students shop for? - Creating a "Tips For Choosing a Just Right Text" anchor chart - Modeling what independent reading looks, sounds, and feels like - Keeping reading logs to record reading volume and stamina - Introducing the reader's notebook and exploring ways to organize and use it - o Read aloud section - o Reading log and response section - o Books I want to read section - o Me as a reader - Strategies learned - Setting and recording reading goals - Monitoring progress towards reaching reading goals - Defining inner conversation and develop an awareness of the inner conversation readers have as they read. - Monitor comprehension by listening to inner conversation - Stopping, thinking and reacting by jotting notes to hold that thinking while reading

-2014-2015 Grade 4 Reading Units of Study
+2014-2015 Grade 5 Reading Units of Study

-- Stopping, thinking and reacting by jotting notes to hold that thinking while reading - Monitoring comprehension to notice confusing parts and when confusion is cleared up - Getting students to understand that readers need to self monitor so they notice when they are suddenly just reading the words and not creating meaning.
+- Monitoring comprehension to notice confusing parts and when confusion is cleared up - Getting students to understand that readers need to self monitor so they notice when they are suddenly just reading the words and not creating meaning.
 Readers might say something like, "Wait a minute.
-This isn't right," when the text is confusing. - Noticing when meaning breaks down and determining why (Create an anchor T-chart with why meaning breaks down and fix-up strategies for each situation) - Build a schema for what it looks like and feels like when this happens - o Discuss fix-up strategies to stop and regain comprehension of the text - Synthesizing the story read into a summary that contains the important elements of a story character names and traits, the main events of the plot told in sequence, the setting, etc. - When new event(s) happens in the story, the reader reflects on the question, "How does this new event fit with what has gone before it in the story?" - Notice what the main character does and think about why the character does what he/she does. - Readers read by synthesizing.
+This isn't right," when the text is confusing. - Noticing when meaning breaks down and determining why (Create an anchor T-chart with why meaning breaks down and fix-up strategies for each situation) - o Build a schema for what it looks like and feels like when this happens - Discuss fix-up strategies to stop and regain comprehension of the text - Synthesizing the story read into a summary that contains the important elements of a story character names and traits, the main events of the plot told in sequence, the setting, etc. - When new even happens in the story, the reader reflects on the question, "How does this new event fit with what has gone before it in the story?" - Notice what the main character does and think about why the character does what he/she does. - Readers read by synthesizing.
 Relating a new section to the larger text in ways which show how the earlier parts of the story explain or set up what has just happened. - Revisiting existing notes (Post-its, reader's notebooks) as a pre-reading strategy before continuing on in a chapter book - Using notes as a springboard for conversations to expand thinking about what was read - Celebrating the end of the unit.
 Possibilities may include but are not limited to the following: - Have students respond in writing to prompts such as, What new learning do you have as a result of the unit?
-What do you now do as a reader that you didn't do previously?
-What strategies will you use with other books you read this year? - Share book recommendations with one another in small groups. - Share reading goals, develop plan of action, create a classroom display.
+What do you now do as a reader that you didn't do previously? - o Share book recommendations with one another in small groups. - Create and share podcasts of book recommendations. - Share reading goals, develop plan of action, create a classroom display.